jason3067812/Python_Setuptool/README.md

 # Python_Setuptool

-Please follow the instruction in tutorial.txt.
+Please follow the instructions in tutorial.txt.